gitdude49/azure-site-deploy/README.md

 ## Required configuration file
 Create a file **azure-site-deploy.json**.
-It should contain a map of your site, where each site has values for:
+It should contain a map of your site(s), where each site has values for:

 - appServiceName